jimmoffitt/pi-adventures/README.md

 + Resurrected an early attempt at a Ruby multi-publisher stream consumer.
 + Refactoring it for both Pi and ptv2.
    + Removing mysql support.
 Will port to something much more light-weight.
    + Removing support for non-Twitter publishers.
-Removed code only supported annoying and simple differences in encoding metadata (like activity ids, geo details, even timestamps (thanks GetGlue).
+Removed code only supported annoying and simple differences in encoding metadata (like activity ids, geo details, even timestamps -- thanks StockTwits).

 Deployed on Pi:
 + getting error about "Encryption not available on this event-machine"